sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 * Perfect requirement engineering: Knowing the real needs of users, making them accessible and well organised, especially professional users
 * Each of them proves the perfect software exists.

+Perfect software are not too many to list.
+You just feel this quale (qualia) when you *experience* them by using them.

+Being a perfect software also shows up when it grows: A bad software foundation shows when you add features and grow it.

 Notable mention:
 * 🏅 (the famous) **PhotoShop**
 * 🏅 **CoolEdit**

+I just need to include these too, although I havent' experenced them personally.
+Perfect software are not too many to list, so I must list them.
+* **Sketchpad** -- Sketchpad (a.k.a.
+Robot Draftsman) by Ivan Sutherland in 1963.

 ### Associagted people: